tugruldincer/Data_Mining_Projects/README.md

 **fitcknn**

 A build-in function as fitcknn of Matlab is used.
-Steps of the code is as follows:/n
+Steps of the code is as follows:**
 a)	Dataset is shuffled by using randperm function, then it is separated into two groups as train and validation data.
 The partition is in the form of 80% for train set and 20% for validation set.

 b)	For the distance measure Euclidean distance is used.